sohamdoescode/sohamdoescode/README.md

 ## <centre> 👋 Hey, I'm Soham! </centre>
-I am a student and I like to make cool stuff.
-Here you can find most of the stuff that I make.
-I am still learning most of the languages I code in!
+I am a student and expert chatbot creator.
+I code mainly in Javascript & Python.
+Currently fiddling with HTML and CSS, and playing around with web development.
 <br>

 ---